what1s1ove/bsa-certificate-updates/readme.md

   #### Payload
   ```
   studentGrade = 4.40
-  GRADUATION_STATUS = Well
+  GRADUATION_STATUS = 'High'

   isQualityCriteriaPassed = true
   PROJECT_PASS_STATUS = 'and defended the final project on'
   ```

   #### Result
-  > *Well* completed *and defended the final project on* JS course at Binary Studio Academy in January-April, 2023
+  > for completing *and defended the final project on* the JS course at Binary Studio Academy With *High* Honors in January-April 2023

 ___